LaurenceWelch/laurencewelch.github.io/_posts/2023-08-10-leetcode-problems.markdown

 ```

 # 100. Same Tree
 For this problem we are given two binary search trees and we have to determine if they are equal, ie they have the same structure and each node has the same value.
-Similarily to the previous problem, we can use a BFS to traverse the trees and compare each node.
+Similarily to the previous problem, we can use a bfs to traverse the trees and compare each node.
 I made a helper function to reduce clutter when comparing nodes.
 After all, nodes can be considered equal if they have the same value or if they are both null (None).
 ```python
 class Solution:
     def isSameTree(self, p: Optional[TreeNode], q: Optional[TreeNode]) -> bool: